-What are ADA and WCAG?
+What Are ADA and WCAG?

 ADA, which stands for the “American Disabilities Act,” was enacted in 1990 and was created to ensure that people living with disabilities can enjoy and use “places of public accommodation” equally.
 These places of public accommodation have come to include websites.
 So any website that isn’t made to suit disabled individuals is breaking the law.

-The ADA recommends that websites follow the WCAG 2.0 level AA(Web Content Accessibility Guidelines), a set of standards set up by the Web Accessibility Initiative as part of the World Wide Web Consortium’s (W3C) effort to making the web accessible to all.
+The ADA recommends that websites follow the WCAG 2.0 level AA(Web Content Accessibility Guidelines), a set of standards set up by the Web Accessibility Initiative as part of the World Wide Web Consortium’s (W3C) effort to make the web accessible to all.

-As a Shopify merchant, you might ask yourself, why should my Shopify store be ADA compliant?
+As a Shopify merchant, you might ask yourself, why should my Shopify store be ADA-compliant?
 The answer is straightforward!
 You should make your Shopify store compliant because that’s the right thing to do.
 In doing so, you save yourself from potential legal issues, and you give all your users an accessible interface.

 You may also want an ADA-compliant Shopify site because of a lawsuit filed against you.